nicholaswilde/recipes/docs/asian/simple-fried-rice.md

 ### Step 2

 Add 1 teaspoon oil to now-empty wok and reduce heat to medium.
-Add carrot and 1/4 teaspoon salt and cook, stirring frequently, until just beginning uttling to brown, 2 to 4 minutes.
+Add carrot and 1/4 teaspoon salt and cook, stirring frequently, until just beginning to brown, 2 to 4 minutes.
 Transfer to plate with eggs.

 ### Step 3